-179. Last year, we set out the details of the high needs national funding formula for 2018 to 2019 and 2019 to 2020.
+176. Last year, we set out the details of the high needs national funding formula for 2018 to 2019 and 2019 to 2020.
 We explained that, as well as including relevant data updates, two key aspects of the formula would enable local authorities to see further increases in their high needs funding allocations in 2019 to 2020, subject to changes in pupil and student numbers and their movement between local authorities (captured by the basic entitlement factor update, and import export adjustment).
 These two elements in the formula are:

 - the funding floor: the funding floor will increase so all authorities will attract at least a 1% gain per head of population, subject to changes in estimated population, against their 2017 to 2018 baselines - gains under the formula: the gains cap will increase to 6.09% compared to 2017 to 2018 baselines.
-We have used compounded figures so that underfunded local authorities can gain a further 3% on top of the 3% they gained in 2018 to 2019 - 180.
-Further details on the methodology used for the high needs formula are set out in the high needs block NFF: technical note. - 181.
-We are also taking forward a number of technical changes to high needs funding, some of which have implications for the high needs national funding formula, including: - funding for special free schools places to be included in local authorities' high needs allocations, with the method of determining the free schools' place funding aligned to the process for special academies, more information has been published in changes to special free schools funding - developing a better method of allocating funding for hospital education, by combining local authority spending data with NHS data to develop a new, formulaic hospital education factor in the high needs national funding formula, which better responds to the number of patients needing education.
-During 2019 we will continue a process of working through the NHS data, discussing that with hospital schools and local authorities and consulting on options.
-It is unlikely that there will be changes for 2019 to 2020 but, if there are following consultation, they will be incorporated into the final high needs allocations through the formula as part of the updates and adjustments to the provisional high needs allocations - progressing a number of changes to the way post-16 high needs funding is allocated - 182.
-More information on these changes and proposals can be found in the national funding formula for schools and high needs 2019 to 2020 and the high needs funding 2019 to 2020: operational guide.
+We have used compounded figures so that underfunded local authorities can gain a further 3% on top of the 3% they gained in 2018 to 2019

+177. Further details on the methodology used for the high needs formula are set out in the high needs technical note.

+178. We are also taking forward a number of technical changes to high needs funding, some of which have implications for the high needs national funding formula, including:

+- funding for special free schools places to be included in local authorities' high needs allocations, with the method of determining the free schools' place funding aligned to the process for special academies - developing a better method of allocating funding for hospital education, by combining local authority spending data with NHS data to develop a new, formulaic hospital education factor in the high needs national funding formula, which better responds to the number of patients needing education.
+Any changes for 2019 to 2020 will be incorporated into the high needs allocations through the formula as part of the updates and adjustments to the provisional high needs allocations - considering a number of changes to the way post-16 high needs funding is allocated, including whether we could simplify the arrangements by introducing a flat rate for some elements of funding normally calculated through the post-16 national funding formula provision (AP) for pupils who, because of exclusion, illness or other reasons, cannot receive their education in mainstream schools.

+179. More information on these changes and proposals can be found in the national funding formula for schools and high needs 2019 to 2020 with more detail to be published in the high needs operational guide in September.